The Measure Aspect of Quantum Uncertainty, of Entanglement, and the Associated Entropies

-Treating uncertainty as a measure became possible by the extension of ordinary counting (counting measure) to effective counting (effective counting measure) \cite{Hor18A}.
-We adapted this step for the continuous setup by extending the notion of Jordan content in $\R^D$ (ordinary volume) to effective Jordan content (effective volume), as expressed by Eq.~\eqref{eq:u340}.
-Among useful mathematical consequences is a novel definition of function/map support, which has direct physical applications to be be discussed in Ref.~\cite{Hor18D}.
+It is worth emphasizing that the treatment of uncertainty as a measure became possible by virtue of extending ordinary counting (counting measure) into effective counting (effective counting measure)~\cite{Hor18A}.
+Our treatment of continuous spectra here similarly corresponds to extending the notion of Jordan content in $\R^D$ (ordinary volume) to effective Jordan content (effective volume), as expressed by Eq.~\eqref{eq:u340}.
+The resulting approach may have uses in applied mathematics e.g. as a suitable way to define the effective support of a function.

-Effective numbers naturally lead to the auxiliary concept of $\mu$-entropy.
-While for quantum states its motivation mainly relates to convenience in dealing with exponentially growing Hilbert space sizes, $\mu$-entropy exhibits features that make it interesting in its own right.
-The latter will be explored in a dedicated account.
-The former is succinctly expressed by the notion of equivalent degrees of freedom and their density (DFD), Eqs.~\eqref{eq:u460} and \eqref{eq:u480}, which we suggest e.g. as tools for the analysis of thermalization effects.
+The concept of effective numbers naturally leads to the auxiliary notion of $\mu$-entropy.
+In the context of quantum states, its motivation mainly relates to convenience in dealing with exponentially growing Hilbert spaces of many-body physics.
+Working with entropy translates into considering the equivalent number of degrees of freedom and their density, Eqs.~\eqref{eq:u460} and \eqref{eq:u480}.
+This approach may be useful in the analysis of thermalization (see e.g.~\cite{Nan14A} for a relevant review).

-To facilitate the notion of ``quantum" $\mu$-entropy, we extended effective numbers so that they can be used to analyze the state content of density matrices (Definition 5).
-A suitable extension is necessary here since the states specifying the matrix generically ``share" their contents among themselves.
-As is obvious from its intended meaning, as well as formula \eqref{eq:u540}, the resulting {\em quantum} effective number is a basis-independent concept.
-Among other things, it allows us to express quantum entanglement as the abundance of states shared by the components of a bipartite system \eqref{eq:u580}.
-Substantially more can be said about the ensuing approach to entanglement ($\mu$-entanglement), as well as that of quantum $\mu$-entropy \eqref{eq:u600}, with a dedicated account forthcoming.

-In the next work of this series \cite{Hor18C}, we focus on applying the above framework to the many-faceted physics of localization.
-Here the metric and measure aspects of quantum (un)certainty become the defining characteristics of this widely occurring phenomenon.

-{\bf Acknowledgments.} I am indebted to R.~Mendris for reading this manuscript, providing several suggestions for its improvement, and for taking part in many discussions where its contents were shaped.
-The long standing support by the Department of Anesthesiology at the University of Kentucky is also gratefully acknowledged.

 \eject